Nick Pacheco

 Lauro "Nick" Pacheco Jr. (born February 9, 1964) is an American disbarred lawyer, politician, and a member of the Democratic Party.
 Pacheco served as a member of the Los Angeles City Council (1999–2003).
-Prior to serving on the Los Angeles City Council, Pacheco served as an Elected Charter Reform Commissioner (1997–1999) for the same district he served as Councilman.
+Prior to serving on the Los Angeles City Council, Pacheco served as an Elected Charter Reform Commissioner (1997–1999) for the same district he served as Councilmember.
 He also worked for the Los Angeles County District Attorney's office as a Deputy District Attorney (1995–1999).

 Early life

 Pacheco was born and raised in Los Angeles in the community of Boyle Heights.
 His parents are both immigrants from Mexico.
 His father worked as a steelworker and his mother was a homemaker.

 Pacheco received a Bachelor of Arts degree in religious studies and Chicano studies from the University of California, Berkeley in 1988, and a Juris Doctor from Loyola Law School, Los Angeles in 1994.
 Prior to attending the University of California, Berkeley, he attended Loyola High School, graduating in 1982.